-1.3 OBJECTIVES
+1.4 OBJECTIVES

 The guidelines and best practices recommendations are based on years of industry experience and intended to achieve maximum benefit and efficiency for all parties involved in such benchmark or trial exercises.
-The entity conducting the trial will have the following benefits:
+The entity conducting a trial or benchmark taking the recommendations provided in this guideline into consideration will have the following benefits:

 - 1. Being able to evaluate, which of a set of forecast solutions and forecast service providers (FSP) fits best the need, specific situation and operational setup - 2.
-Short term internal cost savings, by running an efficient trial - 3.
+Short term internal cost savings, by running an efficient t/b - 3.
 Long term cost savings of forecast services, by following the trial standards and thereby help reduce the costs for all involved parties